vporton/join-proxy-rust/README.md

 And my solution is far less expensive than using tECDSA would be.

 It caches requests in memory.
 Optional Redis backend and more performance optimizations will be added after I get a grant.
+(Code for switching alternating between several backends is already present.)

 ## Welcome